onepanelio/core-docs/docs/reference/cvat/custom-models.md

 ## 4. Add new CVAT training Workflow Template

-Now that your code is update properly, you will need to add it in as a Workflow so that it can be used from CVAT (or even triggred from the [Python SDK](https://github.com/onepanelio/python-sdk/blob/master/examples/execute-workflow.ipynb)) to train models on your data.
+Now that your code is update properly, you will need to add it in as a Workflow so that it can be used from CVAT (or even triggered from the [Python SDK](https://github.com/onepanelio/python-sdk/blob/master/examples/execute-workflow.ipynb)) to train models on your data.

 1. Navigate to **Workflows** > **Workflow Templates** > **Create Template** and select **CVAT Training** under **Templates**.